MrGibbage/fll-pybricks-vscode-tutorial/update-tasks.md

     ]
 ```

 The way this works, if the user types ctrl-alt-l, they will see the list of robots to choose from at the top of the screen.
+The first one in the list will always be the last robot they used.
 ![image](https://github.com/user-attachments/assets/5d604a0d-df88-4bdb-b88b-13061d2f79ed)